How Active Seniors Can Stay Independent for Longer

 Engage Your Brain

-Just because you’re 55+ is no reason to rest on your laurels and stop learning.
+Just because you’ve reached your senior years is no reason to rest on your laurels and stop learning.
 Engaging in tasks that are unfamiliar and challenging is one of the best ways to keep your mind sharp as you get older.
 In one study, participants who spent at least 16.51 hours per week learning digital photography, quilting, or both, showed enhanced memory function compared to the control group.
+By learning tips to remain independent, you are engaging your brain.

 Get Regular Checkups